tinko26/ao/docs/api/src/ao/ao_heap4ptr.h.md

 void ao_heap4ptr_assert(ao_heap4ptr_t * x);
 ```

-Asserts the correctness of a heap in linear time.
+Asserts the correctness of a heap,s in linear time.
 This function traverses the heap top-down and checks, whether both the heap condition and the shape of a complete binary tree are maintained.
 If that is not the case, the function triggers a runtime assertion failure.

 ## `ao_heap4ptr_insert`